Associate Dean over Graduate Admissions: Brian Barton

 Official test results will be required from a nationally standardized graduate admissions test, such as the Graduate Record Examination revised General Test (GRE), the Graduate Management Admission Test (GMAT), the Miller Analogies Test (MAT), or an equivalent test that is acceptable for the program to which the applicant is applying.
 These scores are considered official only when they are sent directly to the Office of Admissions from the testing agency.
 Examinee copies are not considered official.

-International applicants whose native language is not English must submit an English language proficiency exam, such as the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Pearson Test of English (PTE Academic), or the Michigan English Language Assessment Battery (MELAB).
-These scores are considered official only when they are sent directly to the Office of Admissions from the testing agency, and are not valid after two years.
+International applicants whose native language is not English must submit an English language proficiency exam, such as the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic), the Cambridge English Language Assessment, the Michigan Language Assessment, or Duolingo.
+These scores are considered official only when they are sent directly to the Office of Admissions from the testing agency and are not valid after two years.

 Graduate Student Admission Policies

 Admission to graduate study involves acceptance to the department or college in which the applicant expects to earn a degree.
 Final admission to the University is subject to approval by the Office of Graduate Admissions.
 While there are minimum admission requirements established by the Florida Board of Governors, the University can elect to exceed them.

 In order to meet minimum University admission requirements, the applicant must have:

 - A bachelor's degree from a regionally or nationally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all work attempted while registered as an upper-division undergraduate student working toward a baccalaureate degree, or